drenedo/shopping-list/README.md

 # Shopping list

-This project is under development
+This project is under development.

+## What is it?

+This app could help you if you need to manage shopping lists.

+## Who it works?

+The app needs java 17 and access to some database.

-# Notes and shortcuts
+## Notes and shortcuts

 ### Make a petition
 ```shell